eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ## Upload to GitHub

-All presentation are uploaded to the GitHub repo created the Hackathon (e.g., [https://github.com/ietf-hackathon/ietf108-project-presentations](https://github.com/ietf-hackathon/ietf108-project-presentations)).
+All presentation are uploaded to the GitHub repo created the Hackathon, e.g., <https://github.com/ietf-hackathon/ietf110-project-presentations>.
 The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.

 One must be a member of the IETF-Hackathon GitHub org to upload a new presentation or update/replace an existing presentation.